esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-principles/README.md

 * Principle B3: Continuous Integration and Delivery
 * Principle B4: Early Comprehensive and Appropriate Automated Tests

-**v) Test Execution Plans as a tool for Communicating Requirements**
+**v) Test Plans as a tool for Communicating Requirements**
+* Deliverables with self-documented test plans are preferred over externally documented test-plans.
-* Proof of concepts should have test Execution Plans describing how the product should behave
+* Proof of concepts should have Test Plans describing how the product should behave.
-* Test Execution Plans should utilise BDD (See C3) to describe business acceptance criteria which are in scope.
+* Test Plans should utilise BDD (See C3) to describe business acceptance criteria which are in scope.
-* Test Execution Plans should use the shared language of the business and be understandable by technical and non-technical partners.
+* Test Plans should use the shared language of the business and be understandable by technical and non-technical partners.

 **vi) Test Execution Reports as Documentation for Supported Behaviour**